 - In 2009, the National Cancer Institute spent a mere 2% of their budget on pancreatic research

-- Survival statistics have not changed in over 40 years
+- Survival statistics have changed little in over 40 years

 - Of the five major cancers it is the #1 killer